Overview

 Economic overview

 Oil remains critical to Iraq’s economy, accounting for over 85 per cent of government revenue and 99 per cent of exports.
 Iraq holds the fourth largest crude oil reserves within the Organization of the Petroleum Exporting Countries (OPEC).
-Iraq is OPEC’s second-largest crude oil producer.
+Iraq is OPEC’s third-largest crude oil producer.

 Iraq faces post-conflict challenges, as well as longstanding political and sectarian divisions.
 Economic progress depends on improved internal security, combatting corruption and further economic reform.